Grow your business with the Discover newsletter

 De minimis refers to the minimum value of goods that can be imported without having to pay customs duties or taxes.
 If the declared value is higher than the de minims amount, taxes will apply.
 For e-commerce businesses, knowing the de minimis value is key because it affects how much they can ship without extra costs.
 In DDU cases, it also influences what buyers will pay when their goods reach customs.

 When it comes to selling internationally, transparency is key.
-If you choose to ship DDU to international customers, be sure to clearly communicate what duties and taxes are owed early in their purchasing journey.
+If you choose to ship DDU to international customers, clearly communicate what duties and taxes they owe early in their purchasing journey.
 Something as simple as being upfront about the cost of a shipment goes a long way towards building trust and reliability in the eyes of customers.

 Working with a knowledgeable global carrier partner like DHL Express makes it easier to navigate customs regulations.
-With decades of Customs expertise, when you ship with DHL, you have the power to reduce risks for your business and make sure goods reach customers smoothly.
+With years of Customs experience, shipping with DHL helps you lower risks for your business.
+It also ensures your goods reach customers easily.

 Our Certified International Specialists are here to help you choose the best trade terms for your e-commerce needs.